ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Building-Blazor-Applications/Blazor-Services.md

 ## Wrap Up

-Hopefully you're a little more enlightened about Blazor and AspNetCore Dependancy Injection and Services.
+Hopefully you're a little more enlightened about Blazor and AspNetCore Dependency Injection and Services.